Challenge Fifty-Two, A white woman with dark hair standing in front of an audience. A screen is behind her as she is presenting at a PechaKucha event.

 • Don’t worry if you forget to say something.
 The audience don’t know what’s on your script, so they won’t know if you miss anything.

-• Remember the audience is on your side.
+• Remember, the audience is on your side.
 They want to hear what you’ve got to say, and they want you to do well

 • It’s ok to have notes.
+They can be a helpful reminder if you need them.

 • Take some pictures, or ask someone in the audience to get a photo of you in action!
 It will be great to hear how you get on!
 Good luck!